vorgestern/LuaFPP/Readme.md

 ## Walking directories

     fpp.walkdir(<dir>, <opts>)  returns a table with files and folders in <dir>
                                 opts is a string with letters in random order: r  recurse
                                     .  do not skip filenames starting with '.'
                                     N|T|H (one of these) output format
                                         N a string per item (file or folder) T a table per item {name, type, catpath}
                                         H a table per item {name, type, catpath, content={..}}
                                 opts defaults to "T"
                                 In tables:
-                                    type is     "F"|"D"
+                                type is     "f"|"d"
                                 catpath is a string representation of path starting with <dir>

 # To do

-- Come up with a better representation of file type.
-- Introduce callbacks to filter walking recursion.
+    Introduce callbacks to filter walking recursion.
-- Introduce postprocessing utilities for output from walking directories.
+    Introduce postprocessing utilities for output from walking directories.

+## Done

+    Come up with a better representation of file type.